asuncionjc/Own_Papers_Bib_File/README.md

  you are interested in, and add to your own bib file.

  Any feedback is welcome, 😄 so please feel free to ask or comment anything you want.
-If you are shy 😳 and do not want to write in the repo, I will be happy to answer you by email at asuncionjc@us.es 👩🏻‍💻 .
+If you are shy 😳 and do not want to write in the repo, I will be happy to answer you by email at asuncionjc@uma.es 👩🏻‍💻 .

 ## Content

-This table contains all the research items included in the [bib](./asuncionjc_author_bib_file.tex) file of this repository.
+This table contains all the research items included in the [bib](./asuncionjc_author_bib_file.bib) file of this repository.

 | # | Name  | Type | Resources |
 | - | ----- | -----| --------- |